 If you move to Sweden from abroad and plan to live here for one year or more, you will usually be required to be listed in the Swedish Population Register.
 This means you will be registered as resident in Sweden.
 The Swedish Tax Agency will record details such as your name, address, date of birth and civil status.
 Once you are registered as resident in Sweden, we will give you a Swedish personal identity number.
 The Swedish Tax Agency decides whether or not you meet the registration requirements.

-In order to be registered in Sweden and aquire a Swedish personal identity number you need to fill in an application (Swedes love these!) to report you moving to Sweden.
-You can fill out the application here, we’re sorry that the link goes to a Swedish page but you can choose English right away (we just can’t link to it).
+In order to be registered in Sweden and aquire a Swedish coordination number you need to fill in an application (Swedes love these!) to report you moving to Sweden.
+You can fill out the application here.

 You need to visit a Swedish state service centre with your application.
 All of your family members who have moved to Sweden must visit a service centre.
 You need to bring certain documents with you to the service centre.
 The requirements vary depending on your citizenship and other circumstances.
 The application will give you suggestions of which documents to bring.